Charleston Community Air Monitoring Network (CCAMN)

-CCAMN seeks increase community and resident understanding of local air quality.
+CCAMN seeks to improve community and resident understanding of local air quality.

 Our Mission

-The mission of the Charleston Community Air Monitoring Network (CCAMN) is to provide real time data (click here) that can improve knowledge of air quality among communities and residents across Charleston.
-We note that the data is intended to promote understanding of air quality at the community-level and is not part of any regulatory monitoring program in the area.
+The Charleston Community Air Monitoring Network (CCAMN) is a community-based research project designed to improve knowledge of air quality among near port communities and residents across Charleston, South Carolina.
+The mission of the project is to promote understanding of air quality at the community-level and is not part of any regulatory monitoring program in the area.

-The project reflects a community-university partnership between the Lowcountry Alliance for Model Communities (LAMC), the Charleston Community Research to Action Board (CCRAB), and the Department of Public Health Sciences at the Medical University of South Carolina.
+The project is the result of a community-university partnership between the Lowcountry Alliance for Model Communities (LAMC), the Charleston Community Research to Action Board (CCRAB), and the Department of Public Health Sciences at the Medical University of South Carolina.
 The project is led by Dr. John Pearce, an Assistant Professor in the Department of Public Health Sciences at the Medical University of South Carolina (MUSC).

 "Clearing the Air" - Post and Courier, Feb 8, 2016